Suprapubic Simple Prostatectomy

 - Lower midline incision or Pfannenstiel incision

-- Cut the linea alba
+- Cut the linea alba.

-- After blunt dissection of the retropubic space, insert a wound retractor
+- After blunt dissection of the retropubic space, insert a wound retractor.

-- Vertical cystostomy, which is secured with sutures to prevent further tearing
+- Vertical cystostomy, which is secured with sutures to prevent further tearing.

-- Remove bladder stones, if present
+- Remove bladder stones or resect bladder diverticula if present.

 Dissection of the Prostatic Adenoma: